 What positive changes do you want to make in your life?

-- What keeps happening repeatedly that frustrates you achieving them?
+What keeps happening repeatedly that keeps you from achieving them?

 Therapy Questions for Depression and Anxiety